dskrypa/cli_command_parser/_src/subcommands.rst

     Optional arguments:
       --verbose [VERBOSE], -v [VERBOSE]
-                                  Increase logging verbosity (can specify multiple times) (default: 0) --help, -h                  Show this help message and exit (default: False)
+                                  Increase logging verbosity (can specify multiple times) (default: 0) --help, -h                  Show this help message and exit

     $ advanced_subcommand.py baz -h
     usage: advanced_subcommand.py baz [--help]

     Optional arguments:
-      --help, -h                  Show this help message and exit (default: False)
+      --help, -h                  Show this help message and exit

 Note that the ``baz`` subcommand, which does not extend ``Base``, does not include ``verbose`` because it does not